(NOTE REGARDING THIS SAMPLE FILE: Some of the hyper-links in this file

 runs the risk that money spent on R & D projects will not even

-pay off in the long run.
+pay off in the long run or may not pay off soon enough to

 RESTRUCTURING--Selling the family jewels; throwing